[Updated: November 2015]

 Fantasia: Music Evolved (Xbox One)

 If you prefer you music by the likes of Vivalidi instead of One Direction then its worth exploring Fantasia.
 This game mixes motion controlled conducting with the exploration of a 3D world.
-Players can search and manipulate a colorful world filled with creatures that you can interact with before launching into classical tracks.
+Players can search and manipulate a colorful world filled with creatures that you can interact with before launching into either classical or modern tracks.
 With over 30 tracks and a ‘remix’ mode we are looking forward to seeing Harmonix’s vision of music games on the Xbox One.

 Kinect Sports Rivals (Xbox One)

 This one has me most excited, not only because of the calibre of the studio behind it (Rare) but also because it seems to be inclusive to children.
 Every player can create their own superstar avatar and compete in a range of events from rock climbing to jet skiing.
-This has the making of being a real family crowd pleaser and if the game manages to balance children versus adults then this will be A LOT of fun.
+This has the making of being a real family crowd-pleaser and if the game manages to balance children versus adults then this will be A LOT of fun.

 *The rock climbing does show players pulling other players from the wall and falling to the ground